About This Blog

 31st March 1970 The Yodo-Go Hijack

-Forty-one years ago today occurred the all-time single-most revolutionary political act in rock’n’roll, when Moriaki Wakabayashi – bass player of Tokyo’s notorious underground legends Les Rallizes Denudés – accompanied several other members of the Japanese Red Army Faction in the armed hijack … Continue reading
+On this day in 1970 occurred the all-time single-most revolutionary political act in rock’n’roll, when Moriaki Wakabayashi – bass player of Tokyo’s notorious underground legends Les Rallizes Denudés – accompanied several other members of the Japanese Red Army Faction in the armed … Continue reading

 18th March 1871 the Paris Commune Begins

-Today marks the 140th anniversary of the Paris Commune – the first successful seizure of power by the working class.
-Facing Prussian invasion forces on one side and French troops mobilised not against the invaders but themselves on the … Continue reading
+Today marks the anniversary of the formation of the Paris Commune – the first successful seizure of power by the working class.
+Facing Prussian invasion forces on one side and French troops mobilised against its own citizens on the other, … Continue reading

 27th February 1917 Czar Nicholas II Abdicates